innot/argparseDecorator/docs/source/usage.rst

 Take a look at the :class:`~argparsedecorator.argparse_decorator.ArgParseDecorator` API to see what optional arguments can be given when instantiating the class.

-Note that any keyword argument that *ArgParseDecorator* does not handle itself will be passed onto the the underlying `ArgumentParser`_ class.
+Note that any keyword argument that :class:`~.argparse_decorator.ArgParseDecorator` does not handle itself will be passed onto the the underlying :external:class:`argparse.ArgumentParser` class.
 Some options like `formatter_class <https://docs.python.org/3/library/argparse.html#formatter-class>`_ or `allow_abbrev <https://docs.python.org/3/library/argparse.html#allow-abbrev>`_ might be useful in some cases.

-However some options of `ArgumentParser`_ are not useful and should not be used.
+However some options of :external:class:`~argparse.ArgumentParser` are not useful and should not be used.
 Take a look at the :ref:`Limitations` chapter for more info on which options should be avoided.

 Help
 ++++

-By default `ArgumentParser`_ adds a `-h/--help <https://docs.python.org/3/library/argparse.html#add-help>`_
-argument to every command.
+By default :external:class:`~argparse.ArgumentParser` adds a `-h/--help <https://docs.python.org/3/library/argparse.html#add-help>`_ argument to every command.
 This is somewhat ugly for a CLI with many commands and every one having the same, obvious help argument.

-Instead the *ArgParseDecorator* by default adds a ``help`` command to the CLI which will provide a list of all supported commands when called by itself or a detailed command description when supplied with a command name argument.
+Instead the *ArgParseDecorator* by default adds a :code:`help` command to the CLI which will provide a list of all supported commands when called by itself or a detailed command description when supplied with a command name argument.

-To override this behaviour and instead use the `-h/--help` system of *ArgumentParser* set `helpoption="-h"` when instantiating the *ArgParseDecorator*
+To override this behaviour and instead use the :code:`-h/--help` system of *ArgumentParser* set :code:`helpoption="-h"` when instantiating the *ArgParseDecorator*

 .. code-block:: python

     cli = ArgParseDecorator(helpoption="-h")

-If no help is wanted set `helpoption` to `None`
+If no help is wanted set :code:`helpoption` to :code:`None`

 .. code-block:: python